 Guide to Bar Management →

 Calculating inventory usage is important to many different aspects of bar management.
-Setting pars is a great way to utilize inventory usage data, but an even more common and important calculation to focus on is your bar’s pour costs.
+Setting pars is a great way to utilize inventory usage data.
+But an even more important calculation is your bar’s pour costs (often referred to as “percentages”).

 Pour Costs =